UPPMAX/R-python-julia-matlab-HPC/docs/r/isolatedR.rst

    To access the packages installed in the renv, you either need to activate it or be in that directory.
 Load the R module and prerequisites (and possibly R_packages on UPPMAX and R-bundle-Bioconductor on HPC2N) and do:

-   - On UPPMAX, just do ``renv::activate(project="<path-to-your-renv>")`` to access the packages installed in it.
+   - On UPPMAX, just do ``renv::load("<path-to-your-renv>")`` inside your R script to access the packages installed in it.
+Or run from inside your renv directory.
    - On HPC2N, ``renv`` is not installed, so you need to do that yourself, as shown further above on this page.
-It also means you can only access it from the directory you installed the packages in, so install any other R packages in that as well, and run R from there.
+It also means you can only access it from the directory you installed the packages in, so install any other R packages in that as well, and run R from there (either by putting your R scripts there or by giving full path to them).

 Conda (UPPMAX)